omkarakatta/diftrans/README.md

 Example
 -------

-The workhorse function in the `diftrans` package is `get_results`, which serves two purposes:
+The workhorse function in the `diftrans` package is also called `diftrans`, which serves two purposes:

 -   compute transport cost between two univariate distributions, and
 -   compute the differences-in-transports estimator (see Daljord et